smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ## RETURN
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

 The `RETURN` statement exists unconditionally from a query or procedure.
 All stored procedures return 0 for a successful execution and a nonzero value for a failure.
 When the `RETURN` statement is used with a stored procedure, it cannot return a NULL marker.
-If a procedure tries to return a NULL marker in the `RETURN` statement, a warning message is generated and a value of 0 is returned.
+If a procedure tries to return a NULL marker in the `RETURN` statement, a warning message is generated, and a value of 0 is returned.

-Here we will create a stored procedure that overrides the default `RETURN` value and attempt to return a NULL marker.
+Here, we will create a stored procedure that overrides the default `RETURN` value and attempt to return a NULL marker.

 ```sql
 CREATE OR ALTER PROCEDURE SpReturnStatement